Martynas Pocius

-Martynas Pocius (born 28 April 1986) is a Lithuanian former professional basketball player who currently serves as the deputy general manager for Real Madrid of the Liga ACB and EuroLeague.
+Martynas Pocius (born 28 April 1986) is a Lithuanian professional basketball executive and former player.
+He most recently served as the deputy general manager for Real Madrid of the Liga ACB and EuroLeague.
 He was also a member of the Lithuanian national basketball team.

 Early life

 Martynas Pocius was born in Vilnius to Gintaras, a basketball coach, and Jūratė, a physical education teacher.

 At age 13, he suffered a serious injury to his left hand, partially cutting three fingers with a grinder while at school.
 Two fingers were re-attached, while one had to be partially amputated.

 Pocius attended the prestigious Holderness School in Plymouth, New Hampshire, where he played on the basketball team in his last two years, leading the team to back-to-back New England Prep School Class C titles.
 In his first title run, during the 2003–04 season, Pocius averaged 18 points and 4,5 rebounds, and led the team to a 17–7 record.
 In the 2004–05 season, Pocius averaged 18 points, 5 rebounds, 3 assists, and led the team to a 19–10 record.

 As a senior, he was ranked 40th overall and 12th among shooting guards by Rivals.com and rated the 55th-top prospect (16th among shooting guards) by Scout.com.
 Pocius was also named to the World Select team for the 2005 Nike Hoops Summit, where he scored a game high 20 points in a 98–106 loss to the USA.